tiagopereira/WENO4.jl/README.md

 ## Example results

-The following comparison shows how WENO4 performs compared with linear and Monotonic interpolation (from [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl)) and a cubic spline (from [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl) for different functions randomly sampled at 17 points.
+The following comparison shows how WENO4 performs compared with linear and Monotonic interpolation (from [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl)) and a cubic spline (from [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl)) for different functions randomly sampled at 17 points.

 ![interpolation examples](docs/src/assets/comparison_plots.png)

 ## Performance

 WENO4's performance is very competitive, especially for irregular grids where it performs in many cases as fast as linear interpolation from Interpolations.jl.
-The following table shows some benchmarks comparing the times of different interpolation methods for different numbers of randomly-spaced input nodes (`Npoints`) and equidistant points to interpolate (`Ninterp`):
+The following table shows some benchmarks comparing the median times of different interpolation methods for different numbers of randomly-spaced input nodes (`Npoints`) and equidistant points to interpolate (`Ninterp`):

 | `Npoints` | `Ninterp` | Linear | WENO4 | Monotonic | Cubic spline |
 |----:|----:|----:|----:|----:|----:|